Skip to content

 Top 5 technology stocks to watch in 2025

-We’ve chosen five global technology stocks to watch in 2025 – from UV sterilisation in Sweden to wireless networking in the US.
-All have posted recent growth and bring unique opportunities for traders.
+We’ve chosen five global technology stocks to watch in 2025, in sectors from data centre technology to retail trade.
+All have posted growth year to date (YTD) and bring unique opportunities for stock and CFD traders.
 Here’s what they do, how they’ve performed and how you can trade them with IG UAE.

 The Hong Kong Stock Exchange logo Source: Bloomberg